Downtown & Capitol Hill Summer Camps 2026

 The youngest programs start at age 3 (Denver Art Museum, Denver Zoo).
 DCPA theater starts at age 6.
 MY Denver recreation programs serve ages 5-17.
 For detailed museum camp age ranges and program breakdowns, see our Denver Museum Summer Camps guide.
 For all ages across all programs, check our Denver camps by age guide.

-How do I decide between museum camps and free rec center programs?
+How do i decide between museum camps and free rec center programs?

 It depends on your child and your schedule.
 Museum camps offer specialized instruction with real collections, but most end at 3 PM.
 Free MY Denver programs run full-day schedules and are excellent for consistent summer coverage.
 Most downtown families mix both.
 For a deep dive on museum options, see our Denver Museum Summer Camps guide.

 Citation Capsule: Denver's downtown corridor offers summer camp options for children as young as age 3 through age 18, with weekly costs ranging from free (MY Denver recreation) to $600 (DCPA advanced theater).
 The City of Denver invested over $42 million in youth programming for fiscal year 2025 (Denver Parks & Recreation, 2025).
+Part of the Denver Summer Camps 2026 Complete Guide.

 Sources